lancenacabuan/shared/README.md

 - Wizard Arrow (Weight: 32.0g) [15, 30, 55, 0, 0] - Designed with an outer center of gravity that generates strong centrifugal force with two large circular blades.
 - Knight Shield (Weight: 32.3g) [20, 55, 25, 0, 0] - Adopts a damper structure that easily absorbs shock with 6 defensive blades
 - Knight Lance (Weight: 32.9g) [25, 60, 15, 0, 0] - The blade is designed to be positioned high, making it excellent at suppressing the opponent's attacks.
-- Shark Edge (Weight: 34.6g) [60, 25, 25, 0, 0] - Designed to penetrate into the opponent's pocket with a steeply angled upper blade and bounce up from a low position
+- Shark Edge (Weight: 34.6g) [60, 25, 25, 0, 0] - Designed to penetrate into the opponent's pocket with a steeply angled upper blade and bounce up from a low position.
 - Leon Claw (Weight: 31.5g) [40, 40, 20, 0, 0] - Designed to have both an attack blade and a defense blade, allowing different abilities to be used depending on the shooting method.
 - Viper Tail (Weight: 34.6g) [30, 20, 50, 0, 0] - Excellent at chipping away at the opponent's stamina from above with its six downwardly pointed blades.
 - Rhino Horn (Weight: 32.8g) [20, 50, 30, 0, 0] - The internal center of gravity structure is made of condensed metal on the inside, so it is designed to not lose its balance even with strong impacts.
+- Dran Dagger (Weight: 34.7g) [50, 25, 25, 0, 0] - Rushes at the opponent with it's 6 attack blades.
+- Hells Chain (Weight: 33.2g) [35, 40, 20, 0, 0] - An upper and lower blade allows it to handle opponents of all heights.
 - Phoenix Wing (Weight: 37.9g) [65, 30, 20, 0, 0] - Strongly repels the opponent with three heavy blades.
 - Unicorn Sting (Weight: 33.2g) [35, 35, 40, 0, 0] - The left and right blades are designed with greatly different shapes, and have a structure that combines attack and defense.
 - Dran Buster (Weight: 36.6g) [70, 20, 10, 0, 0] - It has a large protruding attack blade that is specially designed to knock away the opponent with a single blow.